Kanishka1/Python-Virtual-Assistant/README.md

 And basically a virtual friend who would answer all your questions...

-To run the application,you must have a API key, and the packages mentioned in requirements.txt file.
+To run the application,you must have a API key.

-Download the trial.py and index.html file.